1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 DoubleClick Penalty

 Google uses the two-click penalty as a preventive measure.
-By implementing the double click penalty, it makes sure that the clicks on the ads are not accidental.
+Implementing the double-click penalty, it makes sure that the clicks on the ads are not accidental.

 Accidental and invalid clicks are harmful to Google’s advertising business.
-Because the accidental clicks have no purchase intent, and the advertiser still ends up paying for such fake clicks.
-The money wasted on invalid clicks makes the advertisers campaign less effective.
+The advertiser still pays for such fake clicks because the accidental clicks have no purchase intent.
+The money wasted on invalid clicks makes the advertiser’s campaign less effective.
 Due to this, Google’s credibility gets questioned.

-Google policies clearly say that it is the webmaster’s responsibility to avert false clicks.
-But still, when your site sends too many such clicks to Google, then it has no other option than taking preventive measures.
+Google policies clearly say the webmaster’s responsible for averting false clicks.
+But still, when your site sends too many such clicks to Google, it has no other option than to take preventive measures.

-As a publisher, if your site has such issues, then it can be a credibility problem for you too.
-Not only Google, but other demand partners also wouldn’t work with you.
+As a publisher, if your site has such issues, it can also be a credibility problem for you.
+Not only Google but other demand partners also wouldn’t work with you.
 Therefore, no matter whether your site is being penalized or not, you must always maintain the quality of your site in the eyes of Google.

-There are several reasons that can induce Google’s double-click or two-click penalty but below we have highlighted some major factors:
+Several reasons can induce Google’s double-click or two-click penalty, but below we have highlighted some major factors:

-Lack of padding – When you display ads next to the page’s UI elements such as navigation bar, buttons, widgets, etc., such ad placements are prone to invalid clicks as the implementation might confuse users.
-As a result, you might end-up with Google’s two-click penalty.
+Lack of padding – When you display ads next to the page’s UI elements, such as the navigation bar, buttons, widgets, etc., such ad placements are prone to invalid clicks as the implementation might confuse users.
+As a result, you might end up with Google’s two-click penalty.

 Creating content that looks like ads – A blurred line between advertising and content can be a factor for Google’s two-click penalty.
-So, if your page’s neighboring content looks similar to ads’ content, you need to think about it.
-Here’s an example of the content formatted similar to the ads:
+So, if your page’s neighboring content resembles ads’, you must consider it.
+Here’s an example of the content formatted similarly to the ads:

 Content mimicing ads